jmeekhof/blog/_posts/2025-08-18-tailscale-eversolo.md

 - Photo backup and hosting
 - Recipe storage

 All (except for the file serving) of these services I run in containers using Podman.
 I'm using systemd and [quadlets][quadlets] to keep all of them running.
 Using quadlets makes it easy to slide a Tailscale container into the mix for each of the services, and makes it easy to [share with Tailscale][tailscale-share].

 ## Music

 Let's talk a bit about music.
 I've taken my collection of digital music and stored it on my server.
 It's mostly flac files, and I use [beets][beets-io] to keep the metadata maintained.
-Not too long ago I discovered [Navidrome][navidrome], and using it serve my music to my devices.
+Not too long ago I discovered [Navidrome][navidrome], and I am using it serve my music to my devices.

 ### Navidrome